 This week Matt Swaim of the Sonrise Morning Show, Sacred Heart Radio, talked about cloves.
 Of course, cloves are an ingredient in pumpkin pie spice.
 Cloves are mentioned here in the Bible: Chronicles 9:9: When the Queen of Sheba heard of Solomon’s fame, she went to him and gave him rare jewels and spices, including cloves.
 Cloves were a rare spice in Bible days.
 Cloves … Continue reading My “Clone” Frisch’s Pumpkin Pie

 Take a look at the pecan pie with that pretty collar of whipped cream.
 I usually dollop whipped cream right in the center of the pie, but my crust broke a bit when I cut it, so I used whipped cream as a culinary “bandaid”.
 No one knew the difference, and I didn’t mention it.
-And if your pumpkin pie shrinks a little from the … Continue reading No-Fail Pie Crust and Holiday Pecan Pie
+And if your pumpkin pie shrinks a little from the … Continue reading Holiday Pecan Pie